gleam-lang/gleam/notes/talk.md

 A Leex module is file that contains almost Erlang code and has the file extension `.xrl`.
-Within it it has three sections: "Definitions" in which the author uses reggular expressions to define each type of token, "Rules", in which the author declares what data structure if any should result from each token pattern being matched, and "Erlang code", which contains any helper functions that might be used in the "Rules" section.
+Within it it has three sections: "Definitions" in which the author uses regular expressions to define each type of token, "Rules", in which the author declares what data structure if any should result from each pattern being matched, and lastly "Erlang code", which contains any helper functions that might be used in the "Rules" section.

 ```erlang